You must have heard about Ethereum, but have you ever wondered, what is Ether?

 But, before we start, we need to understand what Ethereum is?
 Ethereum is a mix of both decentralized app store which powers Dapps and also as a decentralized internet.
 It is a platform that hosts Dapps.
-This leads us to our second question, what is ether?
+This leads us to our second question, what does ether mean?
 And, how is it connected with Ethereum?
 Let’s explore.

 What is Ether?
 Ethereum Cryptocurrency

 Ether can be defined as the fuel that powers the Ethereum platform.
 To power Ethereum, we need a digital currency that will be used.
 For example, if a machine executes an operation on the network, it would require resources to do so.
 In this case, ether is used.
 It also acts as an incentive to other entities connected with the platform to develop applications(DApps).
 Developers, for example, can be compensated for writing useful applications.
 In the simplest form, we can define Ether as digital oil to fuel the transactions on the network.
 It can be any operation, create, delete or modify.

 Want to know everything about Digital Currency?
 Enroll in Central Bank Digital Currency (CBDC) Masterclass Course now!

 To better understand ether, we need to look at its origin.
 Ether is first distributed during its first presale.

 Almost 60m ether was sold to the contributors in the presale.
 Not only that, 12 million ether (12% of the created ether) is given to Ethereum Foundations.
 All these ether is given to the group of developers and researchers so that they can improve the underlying technology of Ethereum platform.

 Ether is also created when a new block is mined.
 Miner gets the ether.